 Plus: Resident Evil 2 as Never Seen Before, Claire Redfield and Leon S. Kennedy are Back and True to the Original Experience…

-Revisit Raccoon City as you have never seen it before at uncover the horror beneath the surface.
+In our Resident Evil 2 review, we revisit Raccoon City as you have never seen it before and uncover the horror beneath the surface.
 Play as Claire or Leon in this stunning Resident Evil 2 Remake.

 WARNING: This game contains content intended for a mature audience and due to the graphic nature and scary effects of the game, people with a pre-existing heart condition are advised to seek medical advice before playing as you are invited to uncover the horrors of Raccoon City once again.

 This game has been rated PEGI 18: Viewer discretion is advised.
 For more information of the PEGI rating system see this page: What are PEGI Age Ratings?